lee-ust/Animal-Plant-status-recorder/README.md

 ## Thoughts of future development
 1. Implement better UI:
-The recorder is now text - operated, Its inconvenient to use.
+The recorder is now text - based, Its inconvenient to use.
 Would be better (and look cleaner) if user can operate it with buttons.

 2. Support more customization:
 Right now the program only support preset health indicators, in future the program should support better customization.
 E.g. users can enter what category they want to record for this animal / plants, and for different animals and plants they can have different parameters.